EthanThatOneKid/links/README.md

 ## Features 💅

 - [ ] Stores link collection on disk.
 - [ ] Export link collection to Markdown.
+The save data is human-readable/editable for easy modifications.
 - [ ] Toggle-able private links (can be accessed using password and are encrypted in the save file).
-- [ ] Save data is human-readable/editable for easy modifications.
-- [ ] Save data as an image (like [PICO-8](https://pico-8.fandom.com/wiki/P8PNGFileFormat)).
+- [ ] Save data as an image (like [PICO-8](https://pico-8.fandom.com/wiki/P8PNGFileFormat)) and can be encrypted with a password.

 ## Reference 📚